 Best Kept Secrets in Minnesota

 Many people route through Minneapolis and never take the time to see the cool side of Minnesota.
-Hopefully this will inspire you to stay awhile on your next visit and enjoy some of the off track wonders that this state has to offer.
-Besides, being from Wisconsin, Minnesota is the backyard to our hometown.
+Hopefully, this will inspire you to stay awhile on your next visit and enjoy some of the off-track wonders that this state has to offer.
+Besides, being from Wisconsin, Minnesota is the backyard of our hometown.

 More on the USA:

 - 21 Bucket List Things to do in Hawaii